mike-4040/chess/README.md

 Follow the API documentation: [Chess API](https://documenter.getpostman.com/view/6976266/UzJFvJ2E#229e70ca-0871-4f53-a487-5b357fa69681).

-4. Game implementation details.
+## Implementation details

-Requirement: Moves: "For the purposes of this project, non-pawn moves should result in an error code of your choosing."
+**Requirement:** Moves: "For the purposes of this project, non-pawn moves should result in an error code of your choosing."

-Implementation:
+**Implementation:**

 - For all pieces the app with check if the piece is in correct position and respond with 'No cheating!
 Not found 'piece' at 'from' if not.
-- Only if the piece is in correct position it will check if the move is implemented and respond with 'Moves for 'piece' is not implemented yet'.
+- If the piece is in correct position the app will check if the move is implemented and respond with 'Moves for 'piece' is not implemented yet'.